 Policy on Employment and Contracting for Service of Relatives: http://policy.uconn.edu/?p=357

 This Policy is maintained by the Office of Institutional Equity.
 The University will periodically review and update this Policy and will evaluate, among other things, any changes in legal requirements, existing University resources, and the resolution of cases from the preceding year (including, but not limited to, timeframes for completion and sanctions and remedies imposed).

 UConn recognizes that an individual may choose to self-identify as a victim or a survivor.
 For consistency in this Policy, the University uses the term Complainant to maintain the neutrality of the Policy and procedures.

 Definitions for all forms of Prohibited Conduct can be found in Section IX of this Policy.

 Although this Policy is directed primarily to disclosures by Students, as explained herein certain supervisory employees are obligated to report disclosures about all types of Prohibited Conduct involving a University employee.

 While Employees are encouraged to report any form of Prohibited Conduct, only Sexual Assault, Intimate Partner Violence and Stalking must be reported under this Policy.

 These supervisory employees are required to report all forms of Prohibited Conduct where the Complainant or Respondent is an Employee.

-This statement does not relieve Responsible Employees of their obligation to report Sexual Assault, Intimate Partner Violence and/or Stalking involving a Student immediately to the Office of Diversity and Equity.
+This statement does not relieve Responsible Employees of their obligation to report Sexual Assault, Intimate Partner Violence and/or Stalking involving a Student immediately to the Office of Institutional Equity.